Skateside/wcag/WCAG.md

 ### 2.3 Seizures and Physical Reactions

+Don't do things that'll give people seizures and/or physical reactions.

 #### 2.3.1 Three Flashes or Below Threshold - Level A

 Don't make something flash more than three times a second.